Porzingis expects to play Thursday

 The Knicks won’t be at full strength regardless when they face the 26-7 Celtics, who own the East’s best record and road mark (13-4).

 Tim Hardaway Jr. remains sidelined with a stress injury in his lower left leg, but getting Porzingis back could be a big boost for the Knicks, who are 14-5 at home.
-Porzingis wants to play every game, but the opponent has him itching to compete even more in this nationally televised game on TNT.
+Porzingis wants to play every game, but the opponent has him itching to compete even more in this nationally televised game.

 “I want to play,” Porzingis said.
 “Especially remembering the last game we had against them, we want to go out there and play strong tomorrow and have a good game.
 I’m excited for tomorrow’s game.”